Znamenny chant: Notation

 Znamenny Chants are not written with notes (the so-called 'linear notation'), but with special signs, called znamëna (Russian for "marks", "banners") or kryuki ("hooks"), as some shapes of these signs resemble hooks.
 Each sign may include the following components: a large black hook or a black stroke, several smaller black 'points' and 'commas' and lines near the hook or crossing the hook.
-Some signs may mean only one note, some 2 to 4 notes, and some a whole melody of more than 10 notes with a complicated rhythmic structure.
+Znamenny notation would be incredibly difficult to interpret via modern western notation, due to the fact that the specific instructions provided by the signs were up for interpretation.
+For example, a sign could mean "1 sound, 1/2 down."
+It would be up to the individual singer to determine how long 1 sound was, what pitch 1 sound was, and how far "1/2 down" meant.
+This was due to the nature of Znamenny chant's oral tradition.

 The most notable feature of this notation system is that it records transitions of the melody, rather than notes.
+This type of notation is known as neumatic notation, and they are adiastematic.
 The signs also represent a mood and a gradation of how this part of melody is to be sung (tempo, strength, devotion, meekness, etc.) Every sign has its own name and also features as a spiritual symbol.
 For example, there is a specific sign, called "little dove" (голубчик, golubchik), which represents two rising sounds and is also a symbol of the Holy Ghost.